graphery/grapper-doc/src/guide/starter/data.md

 ## Formats

-Graphane allows the use of data in different formats, without the need to identify them in advance.
+Grapper allows the use of data in different formats, without the need to identify them in advance.
-The format used is automatically identified by Graphane.
+The format used is automatically identified by Grapper.

 The supported formats are: